chi3fmhlongo/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Creating or Learning Pointers, Arrays and strings
+Creating and Learning Pointers, Arrays and strings in C language